morea-framework/morea-framework.github.io/src/morea-2.0-release-notes.md

   * Simplify google analytics integration.
   * Support LaTeX equations in Markdown.

-From this, we generated a set of [Morea Version 2 Issues](https://github.com/morea-framework/core/issues?utf8=%E2%9C%93&q=milestone%3AMorea2+) to track progress to this release.

-This page documents for current users of Morea Version 1 the changes and enhancements in Morea 2 and how to make the transition.
+This page documents the changes and enhancements in Morea 2 and how to make the transition.

 # Changes